jebaum/interviewzen-obfuscate/README.md

 ## TODOs
 - May want to normalize the length of names within a small variation, as information can be inferred from the number of characters in a name
-- Alignment will break on dashboards with 100 or more candidates